Psykotikism/Mutant_Tanks/README.md

 {
 	"General"
 	{
-		"Tank Types"		"ad" // Only pick Super Tanks with either the character "a" or "d" }
+		"Tank Types"		"ad" // Only pick Super Tanks with either the character "a" or "d".
+	}
 	"Tank 1"
 	{